MorningGlass/taskCal/README.md

 [[2025-10-15]]

-Added ability to double click on Taskbar Title to reeturn to `dayOffset = 0`
+Added ability to double click on Taskbar Title to return to `dayOffset = 0`

 [[2025-10-16]]